awaisanwar544/greetings-back-end/README.md

 1.- Open the terminal window and clone the repository using this command:
 `git@github.com:awaisanwar544/greetings-back-end.git`

-2.- Change the directory to the hello-rails-back-end directory
+2.- Change the directory to the greetings-back-end directory
 `cd greetings-back-end`
 3.- Install the project's dependencies by running this command:
 `bundle install`